Tutoriels Backend

 Npm is the library manager (packages in English)

-I'm going to show you that with Angular the notion of updating versions is essential.
+I'll show you that with Angular the notion of updating versions is essential.

 It must be carried out with caution.